zfdev/DOM-learning/Index.md

     - timeout
       We can also specify a timeout using the corresponding property.
     - loadend
+      All done event.
+Even if the request is error or success.
     - readystatechange
       The event is triggered when the xhr.readyState is changed.
 Nowdays, we use load/error/progress handlers deprecate it.